simplechoices/CentralizeBashHistory/README.md

    shell -/bin/bash

- tmux does not seems to have this issue
+* It's not well tested with tmux, but tmux does seem to create login shells by default

-* command capture can be evaded for a sequence of operations by manually creating a subshell - i.e. by executing "bash".
+* Command capture can be evaded for a sequence of operations by manually creating a subshell - i.e. by executing "bash".
 However, the creation itself is captured.

 * The initialization is aimed at bash - attempts to use /bin/sh as a login shell will fail.